ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/README.md

 [//]: # (TODO: Add overview mentioning the purpose of the module, supported REST API versions, and other high-level details.)

+[HubSpot](https://www.hubspot.com/our-story) is a customer management system designed to help bussinesses to manage and streamline their marketing,sales and customer service activities.

+The `ballerinax-hubspot.crm.commerce.taxes` module is designed to help developers interact with HubSpot's Commerce Tools, particularly in managing taxes within HubSpot's CRM and e-commerce ecosystem.
+This module enables businesses to create, update, retrieve, and manage tax-related data via the HubSpot API.

 ## Setup guide

 [//]: # (TODO: Add detailed steps to obtain credentials and configure the module.)

 ## Quickstart